 Ok, so before reading the energy efficiency guide below, my book Do It Yourself Home Energy Audits rocks.
-Ok I didn’t write it but I was Consulting Editor, my names inside the book and also it’s part of my Green Guru Guide series.
+Ok, I didn’t write it, but I was Consulting Editor, my names are inside the book, and also, it’s part of my Green Guru Guide series.

 As I have written before:

 Communities face a growing number of stresses that pose risks to their energy systems and economies.
 These include aging infrastructure in need of costly maintenance upgrades and severe weather events.
 Energy efficiency is a strategy-albeit, not a broadly recognized one-to enhance the community resilience of energy systems served.

 One example of community resilience is the role that CHP played during Superstorm Sandy.
 All keeping the power on at critical facilities.
 As well as including hospitals and universities, when 8.5 million customers lost power.
 But efficiency could also be key to community resilience.
 Especially in less obvious ways, including helping communities to weather economic stresses.